 Food and Drink

-Getting hungry?
 There is plenty to eat at the National Zoo.
 You'll find fair food classics like soft pretzels, kettle corn, and funnel cake, plus seasonal goodies such as gingerbread, Christmas cookies, and holiday gelato.
-If you get thirsty, there is hot chocolate, hot spiced cider, mulled wine, or winter lager available for purchase.
+To quench your thirst, there is hot chocolate, hot spiced cider, mulled wine, or winter lager available for purchase.

 The National Zoo is located at 3001 Connecticut Ave., NW, Washington, D.C.; the main entrance to the zoo is along Connecticut Avenue.
 There are also two entrances on the east side of the zoo, near Rock Creek Park: One is off Rock Creek Parkway, the other is at the intersection of Harvard Street and Adams Mill Road.